 This course is only available for students in the BA Urban Studies programme.

-This course explores the poetics, performances and politics of cultural and linguistic practices in cities all over the world.
+This course explores the poetics, performances and politics of cultural and linguistic practices in cities around the world.
 The emergence of increasingly multicultural cities comes with a multitude of dynamic cultural practices.
 Students are trained to reflect critically on both the dynamics and historical, social and cultural embeddedness of these urban practices.
-How is urban space claimed through cultural and linguistic practices and how they produce and reproduce notions of belonging?
+How is urban space claimed through cultural and linguistic practices and how do they produce and reproduce notions of belonging?
 In this course, students will engage with critical approaches to study youth cultures and urban cultures in relation to globalization, group formation and identity construction.
-Topics such as hiphop, urban sports, youth language, fashion, art and social media are discussed on local and global scales, with a specific focus on its intersections with gender, race and class.
-This courses offers an approach that is sensitive to the dynamic, relational character of culture and that reflects the realities of the contemporary city.
+Topics such as hiphop, urban sports, youth language, activism, art and social media are discussed, with a specific focus on its intersections with gender, race and class.
+This course offers an approach that is sensitive to the dynamic, relational character of culture and that reflects the realities of the contemporary city.

 This is the Multicultural City Thematic Elective.

 See tab Additional information for the overview of the programme's general learning outcomes.
 In the assessment methods below is outlined which general learning outcome will be tested through which method.

 1) Students develop and learn to apply knowledge of the ways in which linguistic and cultural practices vary across the world in dynamic ways and how urban space is claimed through these practices;

 2) Students develop skills to empirically investigate how people produce senses of belonging in the city by practicing various research methods in the city of The Hague;

 3) Students acquire intellectual familiarity with different theoretical points of view with regard to youth cultures and urban cultures, globalization, group formation and identity construction and learn to apply this knowledge in their own work.